 Figuring out liability in a motorcycle accident can become tricky.
 All of those previously mentioned risks often make it seem as if any accident is the motorcyclist’s fault.

 There are risks associated with driving any motor vehicle.
-Just because there's more risk with motorcycles, it doesn't mean you have to take the blame for an accident.
-Liability can come in many forms.
+Just because there’s more risk with motorcycles, it doesn’t mean you have to take the blame for an accident.
+Liability can come in many forms and our motorcycle and car accident attorney in Lubbock is here to help.

 Risky but legal behavior is not grounds for liability.
 However, because you took part in risky behavior (riding a motorcycle), it’s harder to prove that you had little or no fault in an accident.